 A DUI conviction in Florida can severely affect your time, finances, and resources – and lack of knowledge of the law is not a valid defense or even an excuse.
-If you have been charged with DUI or a related offense in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, Ashley M. Aulls, P.A. wants to assist in educating you on your DUI charges while fighting them at court.
+If you have been charged with DUI or a related offense in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, The Law Office of Ashley Aulls, P.A. wants to assist in educating you on your DUI charges while fighting them at court.

 Florida DUI Information Center

 - Definition of DUI in Florida

 - Florida DUI Offenses in Hernando, Citrus, and Sumter County